TLAMHutto/ollamaChat/README.md

      pipx install PyChat
      ```

-3. **To use the OCR tool**
+3. **To use the OCR tool**:
-  -First install Google's Tesseract OCR model [text](https://github.com/tesseract-ocr/tesseract)
+  - First install Google's Tesseract OCR model [text](https://github.com/tesseract-ocr/tesseract)
-  -Set up your systems enviromental variables as necessary
+  - Set up your systems enviromental variables as necessary
-  -By default the software is install into your C:\Program Files\Tesseract-OCR\tesseract.exe if you're running Windows, however if you need to change the directory make sure you update your ocr_window.py to reflect the change. ```class OCR:
+  - By default the software is install into your C:\Program Files\Tesseract-OCR\tesseract.exe if you're running Windows, however if you need to change the directory make sure you update your ocr_window.py to reflect the change. ```class OCR:
     def __init__(self, app):
         self.app = app
         pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe'```
-  -Install dependencies as needed
+  - Install dependencies as needed
-  -While in root directory run ```py ocr_window.py``` to start
+  - While in root directory run ```py ocr_window.py``` to start